 New Mexico Counseling License Requirements

-Nearly 4,000 counselors were working in the five major counseling fields in the state of New Mexico as of May 2018.1-5 If you want to work as a professional counselor here, you will likely need to become licensed, and, for most types of counseling, you will need a master’s or doctoral degree in counseling.
+Nearly 4,000 counselors were working in four of the five major counseling fields in the state of New Mexico as of May 2021.1-5 If you want to work as a professional counselor here, you will likely need to become licensed, and, for most types of counseling, you will need a master’s or doctoral degree in counseling.
 Keep reading to learn how to become licensed as a Professional Clinical Mental Health Counselor (LPCC), as well as find information on other types of counseling licenses in the state.